Project-42/Victor_CV/README.md

 My primary function within the Database Engineering Team is to design, implement, and maintain scalable solutions across key areas, including:

-▪ Oracle Software and Database deployment
+▪ Oracle Software and Database deployment of database versions 11g to 23ai.

 ▪ Design and build automated Database Migration Strategies to Oracle Cloud@customer using Ansible and Automic Workflow for reliable, repeatable, and scalable deployments.